-2. The Flat-Coated Retriever are known to a forever puppy.
+2. The Flat-Coated Retrievers are known to be a forever puppy.

 They are known for their exuberant behavior and are slow to mature, which will give you a puppy well into adulthood.
 This can be wonderful fun or exasperating for the owner, depending on the owner’s personality.

 3. The Flat-Coated Retriever has a highly protective coat.

 Their coats do a fantastic job of protecting the dog from ice-cold water and harsh weather conditions.

 Temperament & Intelligence of the Flat-Coated Retriever

 The Flat-Coat is a boisterous and highly intelligent retriever that tends to love everyone it meets.
 This forever-puppy dog is very eager to please and a happy breed that is not one of the most popular retrievers (in comparison to the Lab and the Golden Retriever) as it falls in at number 91 out of 196 dogs at the AKC.
 However, Flat-Coat owners believe these are the happiest dogs of all, and perhaps numbers shouldn’t matter.

 The Flat-Coat truly is an amazing family dog, but the combination of their size and their boisterous natures makes them not very ideal for seniors and small children.
 They have absolutely no aggression but could accidentally knock people over during their exuberant play.